Chainfrog-dev/multidasher/README.md

 ## What is MultiDasher?

 [MultiDasher](http://www.multidasher.org/) is an open source admin dashboard for [MultiChain](http://www.multichain.com/) blockchains, based on [Drupal 8](http://www.drupal.org/).
-And much, much more.
+And much, much more...

 ## Architecture